povio/PovioKitAuthFacebook/README.md

 - Select "Add Package" button and check `PovioKitAuthFacebook`.
 - Select "Add Package" again and you are done.

+## Setup

+Please read [official documentation](https://developers.facebook.com/docs/facebook-login/ios) from Facebook for all the details around the setup and integration.

 ## Usage

 ```swift